The future of healthcare will finally see an end to all permanent and preventable physical injuries and mental disorders.

 Just so you get a taste of these coming breakthroughs, consider these three examples:

 Blood.
 Putting aside the obvious vampire jokes, there's a consistently high demand for human blood throughout the world.
 Whether it's people suffering from rare blood disorders to people involved in life-threatening accidents, those needing blood transfusions are almost always in a life or death situation.

 The problem is the demand for blood regularly eclipses the supply.
 There are either not enough donors or not enough donors with specific blood types.

 Luckily, a breakthrough is now in the testing stages: artificial blood.
-Sometimes called, synthetic blood, this blood is mass produced in a lab, compatible with all blood types, and (some versions) can be stored at room temperature for up to two years.
+Sometimes called, synthetic blood, this blood will be mass produced in a lab, compatible with all blood types, and (some versions) can be stored at room temperature for up to two years.
 Once approved for wide-scale human use, this artificial blood could be stockpiled in ambulances, hospitals, and emergency zones around the world to save those in desperate need.

 Exercise.
 It’s widely known that improved cardiovascular performance through exercise has a direct, positive impact on one’s overall health.
 Yet those suffering from mobility issues due to obesity, diabetes, or old age often aren’t able to engage in most forms of exercise and are thus left out of these health benefits.
 Left unchecked, this lack of exercise or cardiovascular conditioning could lead to dangerous health side effects, heart disease chief among them.

 For these people (roughly a quarter of the world population), new pharmaceutical drugs are now being tested that’s billed as exercise in a pill.
 Far more than your average weight loss pill, these drugs stimulate the enzymes charged with regulating metabolism and endurance, encouraging a rapid burning of stored fat and overall cardiovascular conditioning.
 Once approved for wide-scale human use, this pill could help millions lose weight and achieve improved overall health.